 How many trees are there?¶

-As soon as any information about the collection of trees within the loaded
+attribute.
+As soon as any information about the collection of trees within the

-dataset is requested, an array will be constructed containing objects
+loaded dataset is requested, arrays will be created containing the metadata

 >>> print (a.size) Loading tree roots: 100%|██████| 5105985/5105985 [00:00<00:00, 505656111.95it/s] 327